aryans98/aryans98/README.md

 # 💫 About Me:
 <h1 align="center">Hi there, I'm Aryan Sindhav 👋</h1>
 <h3 align="center">I am an Electrical and Electronics Engineering student, currently pursuing my Bachelor's degree with a grade of first-class honors.
-During my free time, I have worked on several exciting projects such as a Book Bot that I developed using Python, my personal portfolio website using HTML, CSS and JavaScript, a meme generating application that personalizes memes based on mood preferences, and an interactive counting website.
+During my free time, I have worked on several exciting projects.
 Apart from my academic and professional pursuits, I have volunteered as a Social Work Intern and actively participated in fundraising events and opportunities.
 I was also a finalist in the 2019 Indian National Mathematics Olympiad (INMO).</h3>

 <br><br>- 👨‍💻 Checkout my Portfolio-Website [Portfolio](https://aryan-sindhav.netlify.app/)<br><br>- 📫 How to reach me **aryansindhav@gmail.com**<br><br>- 📄 Know about my experiences [Resume](https://aryan-sindhav.netlify.app/aryan-resume.pdf)<br><br>- ⚡ Fun fact **I like pressing buttons...**